i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 4) Ratchets
 -----------

-Ratchets replace session tags.
+We still use session tags, as before, but we use ratchets to generate them.
-Session tags also have a rekey option that we never implemented.
+Session tags also had a rekey option that we never implemented.
 So it's like a double ratchet but we never did the second one.

-Here we define something like Signal Double Ratchet with Header Encryption.
+Here we define something like Signal Double Ratchet.
+The session tags are generated deterministically and identically on the receiver and sender sides.

-By using ratchets, we eliminate memory usage on the sender side.
+By using a symmetric key/tag ratchet, we eliminate memory usage to store session tags on the sender side.
-Receiver side usage is still significant.
+We also eliminate the bandwidth consumption of sending tag sets.
+Receiver side usage is still significant, but we can reduce it further should we decide to shrink the session tag from 32 bytes to 8 or 16 bytes.

 We do not use header encryption as is specified (and optional) in Signal, we use session tags instead.

+By using a DH ratchet, we acheive forward secrecy, which was never implemented in ElGamal/AES+SessionTags.

 Message Numbers